The C-Shape Haircut Is Going Viral For Making Hair Look Fuller & Longer

 How do you style the C-shape haircut?

 Once you get a cut like this, the styling is pretty straightforward.
-But face framing layers do look best blow-dried using a round brush, going inward towards your face, says Stephen.
-"Use the OWAY Smoothing Fluid, £36, to provide a sleek finish and to stretch out that blow-dry."
-Alternatively, says Stephen, you can blow-dry outwards to create that iconic '70s flicked out effect if you'd rather segue away from the '90s.
-"I like the OWAY Flux Potion, £32, for giving hair a nice moulded effect," says Stephen.
+But face-framing layers do look best blow-dried using a round brush, going inward towards your face, says Stephen.
+"Use the OWAY Smoothing Fluid, $78.60, to provide a sleek finish and to stretch out that blow-dry."
+Alternatively, says Stephen, you can blow-dry outwards to create that iconic '70s flicked-out effect if you'd rather segue away from the '90s.
+"I like the OWAY Flux Potion, $71.40, for giving hair a nice moulded effect," says Stephen.

 And on days when you just can't be bothered with styling?
 Air-dry it.
 "Layers are great for creating natural movement," says Stephen.
 Once your hair is towel dried, he recommends spraying in some OWAY Sea Salt Spray, £35, throughout, then scrunching and leaving hair to dry naturally.